Perform an advanced search

-Whereas a basic search is suitable for quick, ad hoc analysis, an advanced search is typically used for creating a report or favorite.
+Whereas a is suitable for quick, ad hoc analysis, an advanced search is typically used for creating a report or favorite.
 For example, you might want to identify customers whose sales have declined by more than 5% over the last 3 months.

 You can continue your analysis while an advanced search is active.
 If you switch between dimensions, the rules are retained and applied to the other dimensions.